PLUS-POSTECH/study.plus.or.kr/README.md

 $ mkdir static
 $ cd study.plus.or.kr
 $ cp docker-compose.override.production.yml docker-compose.override.yml
-$ nano docker-compose.override.yml  # set your django secret key and hosts
+$ `your_favorite_editor` docker-compose.override.yml  # set your django secret key and hosts
 $ docker-compose up -d
 ```

 The server is running at `localhost:8000`.
 Use nginx or other proxy to your server.

 ## Update